knifter/lib-Tools/README.md

-# AnalogKeyboard
+# KeyTools

+*AnalogKeyboard*
-Arduino library to support the few-key keyboard on an analog pin from the LCD shields
+Class to support the few-key keyboard on an analog pin from the LCD shields

+*KeyScan*
+Function to debounce and detect short/long/simultanous presses